eembc/energyrunner/README.md

 # Introduction

 This is the repository for EEMBCs EnergyRunner&reg; benchmark framework which is used by [MLPerf&trade; Tiny](https://github.com/mlcommons/tiny/).
-This repository contains the benchmark runner and links to training materials.
+This repository is now a user-guide, and no longer hosts the binaries.
+Read below for more details on how to obtain them.

 ## Links